corydbonn/babyExperimentLibrary/README.md

 # babyExperimentLibrary
-Suite of python code for running custom infant experiments.
+This is a suite of python code for running custom infant experiments.
+It depends on a working installation of psychopy.